Menu Close

 • We used to think that classical singing is the most healthy way of singing, and that all the other ways of singing will eventually get you and your voice in trouble.
 A variation on that is that you need classical technique in order to be able to sing healthily in another genre.

 All this is absolutely not true.
-Frankly, it’s arrogant and extremely disrespectful to people that sing other genres.
+Frankly, it’s arrogant and extremely disrespectful to people who sing other genres.

 • We also thought that in order to sing, or – even worse – be allowed to take singing lessons, you already need some sort of talent.